popgengui/agestrucnb/README.md

 				python setup.py install

-		4. Installation methods, in general, if your platform and python installations do not match the above.
+		D. Installation methods, in general, if your platform and python installations do not match the above.

 			i.
 Single command method with pip: